 On August 12, 2014, the Company issued \$230.0 million aggregate principal amount of its 0.75% Convertible Senior Notes due in 2019 (the "2019 Notes").
+The 2019 Notes were paid at maturity on August 15, 2019.

-The 2019 Notes mature on August 15, 2019, and bear interest at a rate of 0.75% per annum payable semi-annually in arrears on February 15 and August 15 of each year.
+The 2019 Notes bore an interest rate of 0.75% per annum payable semi-annually in arrears on February 15 and August 15 of each year.
 The Company accounted for the \$230.0 million face value of the debt as a liability and capitalized approximately \$7.1 million of financing fees, related to the issuance which are presented net of the face value of the 2019 Notes on the Condensed Consolidated Balance Sheets.

-The 2019 Notes are senior, unsecured obligations of the Company, and are convertible into shares of its common stock based on a conversion rate of 18.8072 shares per \$1,000 principal amount of 2019 Notes which is equivalent to an initial conversion price of approximately \$53.17 per share.
-The Company will satisfy any conversion of the 2019 Notes with shares of the Company's common stock.
-The 2019 Notes are convertible at the note holders' option prior to their maturity and if specified corporate transactions occur.
+The 2019 Notes were senior, unsecured obligations of the Company, and were convertible into shares of its common stock based on a conversion rate of 18.8072 shares per \$1,000 principal amount of 2019 Notes which is equivalent to an initial conversion price of approximately \$53.17 per share.
+The 2019 Notes were convertible at the note holders' option prior to their maturity and if specified corporate transactions occur.
 The issue price of the 2019 Notes was equal to their face amount.
+As of the maturity date, none of the 2019 Notes were converted to common stock.

-Holders of the 2019 Notes who convert their notes in connection with a qualifying fundamental change, as defined in the related indenture, may be entitled to a make-whole premium in the form of an increase in the conversion rate.
+Holders of the 2019 Notes who converted their notes in connection with a qualifying fundamental change, as defined in the related indenture, may be entitled to a make-whole premium in the form of an increase in the conversion rate.
 Additionally, following the occurrence of a fundamental change, holders may require that the Company repurchase some or all of the 2019 Notes for cash at a repurchase price equal to 100% of the principal amount of the notes being repurchased, plus accrued and unpaid interest, if any.
-As of June 30, 2019, none of these conditions existed with respect to the 2019 Notes.
+As of the maturity date of the 2019 Notes, none of these conditions existed.

-The 2019 Notes are the Company's direct senior unsecured obligations and rank equal in right of payment to all of the Company's existing and future unsecured and unsubordinated indebtedness.
+The 2019 Notes were the Company's direct senior unsecured obligations and rank equal in right of payment to all of the Company's existing and future unsecured and unsubordinated indebtedness.